HectorHDiaz/HectorHDiaz/README.md

 # 👋 Welcome, I'm Hector Diaz

 - 👀 I’m interested in using Web Development to enhance and make communities with projects helping them.
-- 🌱 I’m currently learning PHP and how to be a fully MERN Fullstack Developer.
+- 🌱 I’m currently learning JAVA for Backend and how to be a fully MERN Fullstack Developer.
 - 💞️ I’m looking to collaborate on social projects and going to start new ones.
 - 📫 How to reach me?
 By mail: atonomo.4s@gmail.com, and [Linkedin](https://www.linkedin.com/in/hd-arg/)!